Trivivium/devops-2k20/report/REPORT.md

 #### Classes

-The concrete implementation is constructed in C# - it being a an object-oriented language, means that it makes sense to look at the class diagram, as it shows the software implementation itself and how it fits into the different aspects of the MinitTwit application.
+The concrete implementation is constructed in C# - it being an object-oriented language, means that it makes sense to look at the class diagram, as it shows the software implementation itself and how it fits into the different aspects of the MinitTwit application.